MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

        - This function executes a comprehensive one-time data pull from the Sleeper API, retrieving all associated user, league, roster, player, and standings information.
        - All fetched data is then stored in the local `keeper.db`.
 The database schema, particularly the `rosters` table (with `sleeper_roster_id` as `PRIMARY KEY`) and its `ON CONFLICT` resolution strategy, has been confirmed to operate correctly, ensuring data integrity.
      - **Local Data Utilization:** Following the initial data synchronization, the frontend application primarily accesses league and team data (e.g., through `/league/local`, `/league/standings/local`) from the local `keeper.db`, thereby minimizing direct calls to the Sleeper API.
-   - Create local database schema and update backend to store and retrieve data from `keeper.db`.

 3. **Feature Development**
-   - Build components for league, team, and contract management using local data.
+   - Build components for trade interface using local data.
    - Implement transaction system with TON blockchain, including:
      - Enabling users to pay league fees using their TON wallet.
      - Displaying the payment status of league fees for users.
      - Logging league fee transactions from the TON blockchain into the local database.
      - Notifying users of unpaid league fees, with eventual removal from the league if fees remain unpaid by a deadline.
-4. **Testing and Deployment**
-   - Test the application for bugs and performance issues.
-   - Deploy the application to a production environment.

 ## Challenges and Solutions
 - **Data Synchronization**: Ensuring `keeper.db` stays updated with Sleeper data can be challenging.
 Solution: Implement a robust one-time pull mechanism with optional refresh capabilities.